If so, you will find out exactly how to do so. There are more options now than ever.

 - Your loan can be paid within 24 hours.

 - They have a very high threshold for borrower credit-worthiness.

 Avant: Unsecured Home Improvement Financing For Less Than Stellar Credit

 If you are dead set against taking out a secured loan but are having problems getting the lower rates from other unsecured home improvement loan providers you still have options to get your project funded.
-Avant lends up to $35,000 and you can get a loan from them even if your credit score is as low as 600.
-They don't charge originations fees on loans and they lend to homeowners in all but 4 states (you aren't eligible if you live in Iowa, North Dakota, Maine or West Virginia).
-The rates aren't as good as Prosper or LightStream, but that is a trade-off you may have to accept if your credit isn't up to par enough to get unsecured home improvement financing from the other lenders.
+Avant lends up to $35,000 and you can get a loan from them even if your credit score is as low as 580.
+They don't charge origination fees on loans and they lend to homeowners in all but 4 states (you aren't eligible if you live in Iowa, North Dakota, Maine or West Virginia).
+The rates are good,but not quite as good as Prosper or LightStream, but that is a trade-off you may have to accept if your credit isn't up to par enough to get unsecured home improvement financing from the other lenders.
 Avant offers APRs of 9.95% to 39.95% for its loans.

 Also, beware of the rates depending on which state you live in, the APRs can go as high as a staggering 64% in a select group of states for borrowers at the bottom of the credit scale.
 Obviously, if they present you with high rates like that keep on looking for a suitable loan, that is unacceptable even for a bad credit home improvement loan.
-Avant is not yet accredited by the Better Business Bureau because of how new this WebBank is, so if you prefer a more tenured and proven loan provider you will want to look elsewhere.
+Avant has high ratings with the Better Business Bureau as well.

 - They don't charge origination fees.